enactjs/cli/docs/starting-a-new-app.md

 * `isomorphic` _[boolean|string]_ - If `true`, it indicates the default entrypoint is isomorphic-compatible (and can be built via the `--isomorphic` enact-dev flag).
 If the value is a string, then it will use that value as a filepath to a custom isomorphic-compatible entrypoint.
 * `title` _[string]_ - Title text that should be put within the HTML's `<title></title>` tags.
 Note: if this is a webOS-project, the title, by default, will be auto-detected from the **appinfo.json** content.
 * `ri` _[object]_ - Resolution independence options to be forwarded to the [LESS plugin](https://github.com/enyojs/less-plugin-resolution-independence).
+* `screenTypes` _[array|string]_ - Array of 1 or more screentype definitions to be used with prerender HTML initialization.
+Can alternatively reference a json filepath to read for screentype definitons.
+Defaults to moonstone definitions.
+* `deep` _[string|array]_ - 1 or more javascript conditions that, when met, indicate deeplinking and any prerender should be discarded.
 * `node` _[object]_ - Configuration settings for polyfilling NodeJS built-ins.
 See `node` [webpack option](https://webpack.js.org/configuration/node/).
 * `proxy` _[string]_ - Proxy target during project `serve` to be used within the [http-proxy-middleware](https://github.com/chimurai/http-proxy-middleware).